harelba/q/README.markdown

 RPM Releases also contain a man page.
 Just enter `man q`.

-**NOTE** In Version `1.4.0`, the RPM package name has been changed.
+**NOTE** In Version `1.4.0`, the RPM package name has been changed to `q-text-as-data`.
 If you already have the old version, just remove it with `rpm -e q` before installing.

 ### Debian-based Linux distributions
 Debian packaing is in progress.
 In the mean time install manually.
 See the section above.